TIGACenter/CST_v1/README.md

 #### Without docker:

-Same us above, just replace python3.6 with the python version you are using.
+Same us above.
+If python 3.6 is your default version, just use python instead of python3.6

 ## Config file for training